mohamedkamal20/ChatSystem/README.md

 # ChatSystem
-Chat system challenge using ruby on rails V5
+Chat system challenge using ruby on rails V5 and ruby version 2.6